 Power BI Certification Summer 2020 Cohort

-Beginning May 28 and going for 10 weeks, UTSA Business Intelligence will be leading a cohort of UT students and employees in pursuit of the Microsoft Certified: Data Analyst Associate credential.
-We’ll be training up on Microsoft Power BI using the Microsoft Learn platform in preparation for the one exam required for this certification.
+In the Summer of 2020, UTSA Business Intelligence led a cohort of UT students and employees in pursuit of the Microsoft Certified: Data Analyst Associate credential.
+The cohort was trained on Microsoft Power BI using the Microsoft Learn platform in preparation for the one exam required for this certification.

-While there will be occassional synchronous meetings to give people an opportunity to catch up, none of those meetings will be required.
 All of the training is asynchronous, available for you to take at your own time and pace.
-We’ll recommend a schedule for tackling the content, but all content will be available from day 1.
-Current estimates are that most people will require about 15 hours total (not per week) to complete the training
+We recommend a schedule for tackling the content, but all content will be available from day 1.
+Current estimates are that most people will require about 30 hours total (not per week) to complete the training

 There will be no charge to students or faculty/staff for the training.
-We are working on getting a significant discount for the exams, which should be no more than $65 per person instead of the retail $165.
+We also have a significant discount available for the certification exam: $25 each for vouchers good through August, 2021 (retail price is $165).

-A description of the credential and associated exam are available here:
+A description of the credential and associated exam is available here: